13 Career Change CV Examples [& Templates]

 Why this CV works

-• Master the art of designing a teacher to project manager CV as captivating as your words.
-From the very start, make the section titles stand out with larger font, similar to how blog paragraphs use subheadings.
+• Master how to design a teacher to project manager CV as captivating as your words.
+Right from the start, make the section titles stand out with larger font, similar to how blog paragraphs use subheadings.

-• The work experience bullet points should occupy the largest share of your CV—no more than four bullets for each role.
-As for your contact details, education, skills, hobbies, and qualifications, a side column will do the trick.
-The icing on the cake is restricting the entire CV to one page.
+• The work experience bullet points should take up the largest portion of your CV—no more than four bullet points for each role.
+As for your contact details, education, skills, hobbies, and qualifications, a side column will suffice.
+The icing on the cake is keeping the entire CV to one page.

 Teacher Career Change CV